 Many of our commemorative knives are on our other web site.
 We have knives made from an ancient yew to commemorate this years anniversary of the Battle of Agincourt, and also commemorative knives for the various Great War Centenaries.
 This year also marks an important anniversary of the signing of the Magna Carta and we have a few folding knives with scales made for 13th century oak.
 Click on the image below to see them.

 Finally do not forget to have a look at our Bowie knives, survival knives and Scottish dirks which we have for sale.
 Knives made in the traditional ways and some like the survival knifes made with high quality toolmakers steel.
 We also have some knives with snakewood handles.
 A very expensive patterned wood from French Guyana.
 Initially we have some of John Maleham’s knives with hand file work down the spring back with Snakewood handles but soon some of the other folding knives will carry snakewood handles.
 Like all the knives these are not production line products made in enormous quantities and the availability varies as the result of the availability of the natural materials used in the manufacturing process.

 This is one of the Bushcraft Survival knives made by John and you can click on the picture to go to it or follow the links at the bottom of the page.
 You can as a alternative view Reg Cooper’s Bowie and hunting knives.
-Reg Cooper although he is in his 80’s is still producing a few items and he works in Trevor Ablett’s workshop in Sheffield.
+Reg Cooper although he is in his 80’s is still producing a few items.
 He is not the oldest knife maker in Sheffield ; Jack Adams is still going strong in his 80’s and he makes our Scottish dirks an sgian dubh’s.